wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

     <li>Stacked Column</li>
     <li>Table</li>
     <li>TopK</li>
-    <li>Node Map Histogram</li>
+    <li>Node Map</li>
+    <li>Histogram</li>
     <li>Heatmap</li>
     <li>Gauge</li>
     <li>Pie</li>
     </ul>
     </p>
     <p>
     We also support all types of chart images in alert notifications, Slack notifications, and so on.
+For example of an image in an alert notification, see the screenshot on the right.
     </p>
     </td>
   <td width="50%">